Grymmwolf/Pups-of-Perpetuity/README.md

 # Grymm’s Pups of Perpetuity

+A simple QOL mod for the game ASKA.

 Tired of puppers going belly-up because Kyle (or whatever kennel worker) “forgot” to refill the bowl again?

 Me too!
 Grymm’s Pups of Perpetuity keeps dogs hungry-but-alive, so the only thing dying in your village is Kyle’s credibility.